wildfly-extras/wildfly-camel/examples/camel-mail/README.md

 ## Learn more

-Additional camel-activemq documentation can be found at the [WildFly Camel GitBook](http://wildflyext.gitbooks.io/wildfly-camel/content/components/camel-mail.html) site.
+Additional camel-mail documentation can be found at the [WildFly Camel GitBook](http://wildflyext.gitbooks.io/wildfly-camel/content/components/camel-mail.html) site.